CodeCraftsman-wq/Online-Credit-Card-Fraud-Detection-System/README.md

 2.  **Real-time Prediction:** Upon submission, the transaction data is sent to a backend AI flow.
 The AI model analyzes the data and returns a prediction, indicating whether the transaction is likely fraudulent, along with a confidence score.
 This result is immediately displayed to the user.
 3.  **Transaction History:** All simulated transactions and their corresponding fraud predictions are logged in a table, allowing users to review past activity.

+## Project Scope

+The scope of the FraudShield project is to serve as a high-fidelity simulator for real-time fraud detection.
+The system's functionality is centered around a web-based dashboard where users can manually input transaction details for immediate analysis.
+The core feature is the use of a pre-trained Large Language Model (Google's Gemini) to perform a real-time prediction, which is instantly displayed to the user with a confidence score and a breakdown of risk factors.
+All simulated transactions and their predictions are logged to a Firestore database for session-specific history review.
+For demonstration purposes, the project also includes an AI-powered feature to generate synthetic sample transactions.

+Deliberately out of scope for this project are features such as custom machine learning model training, real user authentication and management (the login is a mock), integration with live financial data streams, batch processing of historical data files, and automated alerting to external services like email or SMS.
+The focus is strictly on demonstrating the analytical power of LLMs in a simulated but realistic environment.

 ## Technology Stack

 The project is built using a modern, robust, and scalable technology stack: